sb-ai-lab/Eco2AI/README.md

 tracker.stop()
 ```

-eco2ai also supports decorators.
-Once decorated function executed, emissions info will be written to the file.
-See example below:
+The eco2ai also supports decorators.
+As soon as the decorated function is executed, the information about the emissions will be written to the emission.csv file:

 ```python
 from eco2ai import track